Lrishap/Data-Visualization/README.md

 B meson decays during proton-proton collisions at 13 TeV center of mass energies assuming LHC Run 4 scenarios.

 Curve Spline Interpolation:
-The data points was used to obtain the parameter space sin^2_theta vs m_phi for both prodcution mechanisms using Curve Spline Interpolation in Python.
+The data points was used to obtain the parameter space sin^2_theta vs m_phi for both prodcution mechanisms using Curve Spline Interpolation in Python shown in /Parameter Space Plots.
 The smooth curve shows the region of space that is covered by ADAM for the model constraints of the Dark Higgs boson production mechanisms.